 Instead, he says all communication should have the aim of providing support and comfort.
 “Communication from the school is an opportunity to let each child know they are still part of the school community, that the familiar comfort of their teachers is still there (albeit on a computer screen) and that engaging with the work and their new virtual school is a vital tool in helping with their own wellbeing and mental health,” he says.

-James Banks, a year five primary school teacher in Essex, agrees, and says schools should ensure that everything they communicate with parents is said in an understanding and compassionate tone.
+James Banks, a Year 5 primary school teacher in Essex, agrees, and says schools should ensure that everything they communicate with parents is said in an understanding and compassionate tone.

 5. Remember, this is not homeschooling

 “It is really important to remind parents this is not homeschooling,” adds Banks.
 “They have not chosen this option, it has come about as a result of an unprecedented emergency situation.”

 He says it should be made clear that no parent is expected to take on the role of a teacher.
 “What we should do is tell parents that work is available to support their child, and to reinforce previous learning.
 This in no way is meant as a replacement for a full taught curriculum.”

 Most importantly, Banks feels that schools need to communicate with one thing in mind: every family has its own unique set of challenges.

 “Every family and their situation is different.
 They might be working from home with three children in different year groups, or one single parent with an only child fitting in nightshifts around their childcare.”

 The solution, Banks says, is to ensure that everything you communicate is done as a suggestion and that schools should be as flexible as possible in their suggestions.

 “Make sure you make it clear it is OK to find solutions by thinking outside the box,” he says.
 “They can ask older children to listen to younger children read.
 It’s OK to do bits little and often, and it’s also totally acceptable to break the activities down into smaller chunks.”